zifanzhu/DeepLINK/README.md

 ## Real data analyses

 Data matrices and codes used in the real data analyses are in folder `Real_data_analyses/`.
-Preprocessed data matrices are given as `csv` files.
-Real data analyses are done in a screen-and-select fashion.
-For each dataset, the code for the screen step is `screen.R` and the code for the select step is the remaining python script.
+Preprocessed data matrices are given as `csv` files under the corresponding `data/` folder.
+For the microbiome data analysis, we used an independent dataset `yu_CRC_common.csv` for screening.
+For the other two scRNA-seq datasets, the screening was done using 50% of the dataset itself.
+The `comparison` folder contains the codes for a prediction comparison analysis between DeepLINK, IPAD and Random Forests.